Why Rainforests?

 tribe_girl

-Can indigenous communities help fight climate change?
+Can Indigenous communities help fight climate change?

-We are going to cover how indigenous communities can help fight the climate crisis.
+We are going to cover how Indigenous communities can help fight the climate crisis.